 Two of the world's best known political dissidents walked to freedom at Zurich's Kloten Airport in Switzerland on Saturday (18 December).

-Two of the world's best known political dissidents walked to freedom at Zurich's Kloten Airport in Switzerland on Saturday (18 December).
+Background: Two of the world's best known political dissidents walked to freedom at Zurich's Kloten Airport in Switzerland on Saturday (18 December).
 They were the Soviet dissident, Vladimir Bukovsky, and the Chilean Communist leader, Luis Corvalan.

 SYNOPSIS: A German Lufthansa brought Luis Corvalan from Chile where he's been under arrest since the coup which overthrew the Government of President Allende in September 1973.
 President Allende was killed during the coup which established a right-wing military regime.
 The Russian Aeroflot aircraft carrying Bukovsky had already arrived and the swap took place under heavy security.
 Bukovsky had spent 11 years in Soviet jails labour camps and psychiatric hospitals.
 He had not known of his release until just before he was put on the plane for Switzerland.
 His crime in the 60's had been to expose the psychiatric punishment of dissidents.